polkadot-fellows/RFCs/text/1000-voting-while-delegating.md

 ## Stakeholders

-`Runtime developers`: If runtime developers were relying on the previous assumptions for their [VotingHooks](https://github.com/paritytech/polkadot-sdk/blob/master/substrate/frame/conviction-voting/src/lib.rs#L159) implementations, they will need to rethink their approach.
+`Runtime developers`: If runtime developers are relying on the previous assumptions for their [VotingHooks](https://github.com/paritytech/polkadot-sdk/blob/master/substrate/frame/conviction-voting/src/lib.rs#L159) implementations, they will need to rethink their approach.
 In addition, a runtime migration is needed.
 Lastly, it is a serious change in governance that requires some consideration beyond the technical.

 `App developers`: Apps like Subsquare and Polkassembly would need to update their user interface logic.
 They will also need to handle the new error.